Foods that cause false positive drug test

 For example, eating a single poppy seed muffin is unlikely to cause a positive result for opiates.
 However, consuming several servings over a short period might do so.

-Poppy seed muffin
+poppy seed muffin

 Similarly, drinking coca tea once probably won’t result in a cocaine-positive test, but doing so regularly could skew results.

-Coca tea
+coca tea

 Pizza Consumption: A Potential False Positive?